vchs/ruby_vcloud_sdk/README.md

          'CloudError' when information of number of virtual cpus of VM is unavailable 'RestClient::BadRequest' for un-expected errors

+     vcpu=
+       parameters:
+         The virtual cpu count.
+       returns: VM object
+       throws:
+         'CloudError' when the cpu count is less than or equal to 0 'RestClient::BadRequest' for un-expected errors

      memory
        returns: integer number, the size of memory in megabyte
        throws:
          'ApiError' when AllocationUnits of memory is in unexpected form 'CloudError' when size of memory is zero 'RestClient::BadRequest' for un-expected errors

+     memory=
+        parameters:
+          The size of memory in megabyte.
+        returns: VM object
+        throws:
+          'CloudError' when the memory size is less than or equal to 0 'RestClient::BadRequest' for un-expected errors

     list_networks
       returns: array of network names